-These Red Velvet Cinnamon Buns with a cream cheese icing are a delicious Valentine's Day breakfast for that special someone.
+These Red Velvet Cinnamon Rolls with a cream cheese icing are a delicious Valentine's Day breakfast for that special someone.
 Full of cinnamon and sugar and topped with a cream cheese icing, these cinnamon rolls are a sweet weekend treat!

 This dough contains yeast, so it will need to rise for a while before you can bake them.
 To start, add the milk, sugar, butter, salt, yeast, and food coloring to the bowl of a stand mixer.
 Mix that to combine everything.
 Add the eggs and the sour cream and mix again.
 Then you will add the flour and cocoa.
 Make sure you use good quality cocoa powder.
 I like to use Hershey's unsweetened cocoa powder, but you could use Ghiradelli, or whatever your favorite unsweetened cocoa powder is.